corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 Collaborative Recovery policies that mandate the SLAs for the participants' nodes to respond to the DR requests should be enforced at the Business Network governance level.

-## Compatibility With Other R3 Libraries

-### Tokens and Accounts

-Collaborative Recovery is compatible with the [Tokens](https://github.com/corda/token-sdk) SDK.

-Collaborative Recovery is also able to recover transactions where a node participated through an identity created with the [Accounts](https://github.com/corda/accounts) SDK, with a few significant limitations.

-When using Accounts, it's important to keep in mind that each account is represented by a Confidential Identity under the hood.
-Even though the transactions that the account has participated in *are* recoverable (given that the *AccountInfo* has been shared alongside the transactions), the account key pair itself won't be recovered from other peers.
-Customers should implement their own key rotation techniques to move the states to a different key if the original one has been lost.

-Furthermore, it is currently not possible to recover the issuance transaction containing an `AccountInfo` state (generated when a new Account is created on a node).
-The `AccountInfo` transaction is required for Account balances, issuances and payments to work properly.
-Any Account that has lost the corresponding `AccountInfo` transaction should not be considered anymore functional.

-### Finance

-Collaborative Recovery is *not* compatible with the [legacy](https://docs.corda.net/api-stability-guarantees.html) Corda Finance module.
-This is due to the way Confidential Identities are used as a part of the `CashPaymentFlow`.
-Please consider avoiding Corda Finance in the favour of Tokens and Accounts SDKs.

-## Corda Support Matrix

-Collaborative Recovery applications have a minimum platform version of 6 and are compatible only with Corda Enterprise nodes.

-It's important to understand, that Collaborative Recovery is a CorDapp level solution and is not shipped as a part of Corda itself.
-Only the nodes that have the DR CorDapps installed can participate in Collaborative Recovery.
-In mixed networks that consist of both Open Source and Enterprise nodes, only the Enterprise nodes of the right version *and* that have the Collaborative Recovery CorDapps installed will be able to participate in Collaborative Recovery.

-## Collaborative Recovery CorDapps
+## Overview of the Collaborative Recovery CorDapps

-This section explains some basic capabilities of the LedgerSync and LedgerRecover CorDapps.
-There are dedicated sections for developers and operators further down the document that cover the respective aspects of each CorDapp in depth.
+This section explains some basic capabilities of the LedgerSync and LedgerRecover CorDapps - the applications that make-up the Collaborative Recovery solution.
+You can read in more detail about each of these CorDapps and their procedures

 ## LedgerSync

-LedgerSync is a CorDapp that highlights the differences between the common ledger data held by two nodes in the same Business Network.
+LedgerSync is a CorDapp that highlights the differences between the common ledger data held by two nodes in the same business network.
 A peer running the CorDapp is alerted to any missing transactions.
-This procedure is called reconciliation in the rest of this document.
+This procedure is called **Reconciliation**.

 > LedgerSync relies on the user to provide a list of the parties to reconcile with.
 This can be used as an integration
 > point with custom membership management systems.